microsoft/code-with-engineering-playbook/automated-testing/tech-specific-samples/blobstorage-unit-tests/readme.md

 ## 3. Run tests on Azure Pipelines

-After running tests in our local we need to make sure these tests pass on Azure Pipelines too.
-We have 2 options here, we can use docker image as hosted agent on Azure or using npm package in the Pipeline steps.
+After running tests locally we need to make sure these tests pass on Azure Pipelines too.
+We have 2 options here, we can use docker image as hosted agent on Azure or install an npm package in the Pipeline steps.

 ```bash
 trigger: